-During the financial year ended 30 June 2021, the Group has received RMB30,080,000 (2020 - RMB9,853,000) from the Purchaser.
-Further to the payment received, the Group has transferred its entire equity interest (2020 - 11.1%) in the registered capital of the associate to the Purchaser, which corresponds to the proportion of the Consideration paid.
+During the financial year ended 30 June 2021, the Group has received the remaining balance of RMB 30,080,000 from the Purchaser for the consideration sum.
+Further to the payment received, the Group has transferred its entire equity interest in the registered capital of the associate to the Purchaser.